AwalaApp/specs/rs002-pki.md

 Nodes SHOULD delete certificates that are no longer valid.

-A GCR message MUST be serialized as a control message of concrete type `0x10` and be followed by the DER representation of the `CertificateRotation` ASN.1 type defined below:
+A certificate rotation message MUST be serialized as a control message of concrete type `0x10` and be followed by the DER representation of the `CertificateRotation` ASN.1 type defined below:

 ```
 CertificateRotation ::= SEQUENCE